RenNanase/NSBM/README.md

-### Hi there, I'm RenNanase! 👋
+usi### Hi there, I'm RenNanase! 👋

 Welcome to my GitHub profile!
-I'm a passionate **software engineer** and **Laravel expert** working on building efficient and user-friendly applications.
+I'm a passionate **software engineer** and **Laravel enthusiast** working on building efficient and user-friendly applications.

 ---